jundalisay/superb/content/en/research/constitutions/eu/part-1/title-6.md

 The multiannual financial framework
 1. The multiannual financial framework shall ensure that Union expenditure develops in an orderly manner and within the limits of its own resources.
-It shall determine the amounts of the annual ceilings of appropriations for commitments by category of expenditure in accordance with Article III- 402.
+It shall determine the amounts of the annual ceilings of appropriations for commitments by category of expenditure in accordance with Article 3- 402.
 2. A European law of the Council shall lay down the multiannual financial framework.
 The Council shall act unanimously after obtaining the consent of the European Parliament, which shall be given